boostkpi/boostkpi.github.io/_posts/2021-09-13-Aggregates-are-misleading-and-averages-tend-to-lie.md

 beforetoc: ""
 toc: true
 ---
->Discover why relying on averages and aggregates can mislead business decisions and how BoostKPI offers deeper, actionable insights beyond superficial data analysis.
+>Discover why relying on averages and aggregates can mislead business decisions.
+BoostKPI offers deeper, actionable insights beyond superficial data analysis.

 Data driven businesses collect massive amounts of data today, which continues to increase exponentially.
 The question that often surrounds most decision makers is whether their team is actually consuming their own data in a meaningful way -- to get rich insights or timely warnings.